cristinaruiz21/READMEgenerator/README.md

 # README Generator
 # Description:

     This program allows a well structured readme to be pieced together one section at a time, in the proper format.
-It also allows for collaboration amoung group members.
+This program also allows group collaboration, while working on the readme.

 # Table of Contents:
 *[Installation](#installation)